All Pre-Conference Workshops will take place on Wednesday, February 14, 1 – 5pm

 The Superintendent’s Overview of Human Capital

-The Urban Schools Human Capital Academy has been working deeply with over 30 urban school district Human Resources Offices since 2011.
-Human capital reform and best practices must be embedded in the work of Human Resources (HR), but Superintendents often need a comprehensive view of Human Capital (HC) in order to know whether the HR functions in their district are contributing to the quality of the workforce.
-Once Superintendents – urban, suburban or rural – have a way to assess the quality of their HR/HC functionality, they can determine whether initiatives are needed to improve those who handle HR functions, ultimately leading to improved teacher and Principal quality.
+The Urban Schools Human Capital Academy has been working closely with over 30 urban school districts’ human resource (HR) offices since 2011.
+Human capital (HC) reform and best practices must be embedded in the work of HR, but superintendents often need a comprehensive view of HC to know whether the HR functions in their district are contributing to the quality of the workforce.
+Once superintendents — urban, suburban and rural — have a way to assess the quality of their HR/HC functionality, they can determine whether initiatives are needed to improve the work of those who handle HR functions, ultimately leading to improved teacher and principal quality.